axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

 * Create an interface for the domain element.
 The naming convention for data type interfaces is `Has<domain element name>Context`.
 	* If `TrackedLegOfCompetitor` would be the domain element, then the name of the data type interface should be `HasTrackedLegOfCompetitorContext`.
-* Create a data type interface for the steps from the data source to the domain element
+* Create a data type interface for each important step from the data source to the domain element
+* *Hierbei kann und sollte das Domänenmodell abstrahiert werden.*
 	* In the case of the `TrackedLegOfCompetitor` the steps would be
 		* `LeaderboardGroup`
 		* `Leaderboard`